You have legal rights. We'll help you get compensation for your injury

 Recreational boating accidents take many forms.
 Alcohol is often involved, as a boat operator with impaired judgment and motor skills may cause a collision, capsize, or leave dangerous equipment unsecured.
 Fall-down injuries are common when boating as people stand on slick, constantly moving surfaces.
 Recreational boating accidents sometimes involve water skiing, tubing and other pastimes that are popular among children, making the need for adequate safety precautions even greater.

-If you’ve been injured on a boat, consult with our attorneys to see if you have a claim against a manufacturer, another boater or even a passenger.
+If you've been injured on a boat, consult with our attorney to see if you have a claim against a manufacturer, another boater or even a passenger.
 We can help you get the compensation you need to move forward after the injury.

 Hunters have a responsibility to conduct themselves safely and avoid putting themselves and others at risk.
 Many hunting accidents may involve inappropriate handling of hunting equipment: a gun may discharge and injure a bystander, or bow hunting bolts may be left unsupervised and cause accidental injury.
 Sadly, some hunters consume alcohol in excess, which increases the likelihood of an injury just as drunk driving makes the highways more dangerous.